Associate Marriage and Family Therapist

 I welcome clients to tell their stories, histories, and important aspects of their life.
 I also invite them to become aware of how they feel as they are sharing with me by tuning into their bodies.
 I welcome them to become more conscious of their five senses–to tune into their body sensations, gestures, breath, and emotions.
 Together, overtime, we discover significant and often transformative information about core patterns, beliefs, and ways of relating to themselves, others, and the world.

 Additionally, I am a passionate advocate for social justice and equality for all, which also informs my work and the ways in which I am called to support people.

-I received my masters in somatic psychology from the California Institute of Integral Studies.
-I am further trained in DBT, mindful practices, experiential, and formative psychology.
-These trainings have given me a deep well of mindfulness tools, practices, and resources that I offer to clients to help with slowing down and living with greater presence and intention.
-My background in somatic psychology, experiential, and formative psychology has enriched my knowledge of how to bring the body and one’s physical experience into the process of therapy.
-This way of working can be a powerful agent in creating lasting change.
+I am further trained in Formative and Generative Psychology – these practices have given me a deep well of mindfulness tools, practices, and resources that I offer to clients to help with slowing down and living with greater presence and intention.

 My style is both gentle and intuitive, and I enjoy working with those who are looking for more than the traditional counseling experience.